onssiddarth/skilldashboard/README.md

 # Employee Skill Dashboard
-This is a prof-of-concept web application demonstrating a skill-based system for better employee engagement in a software organization.
+This is a proof-of-concept web application demonstrating a skill-based system for better employee engagement in a software organization.

 ## Prerequisites
 * .NET framework 4.6